 Our ninth year began Thurs Sept 8 at Lanalou’s with “Kissing Everything In Sight”, an all-ages celebration featuring Magic in the Woods (Pemberton), Breaking Boundaries (Colombia), and the Battle of the Buskers — Messica Wild, Aaron Goodwin, Brigid Lane, Megan Gerbrandt, and City Rat Songster — all hosted by Alexa Fraser from The Plodes.
 The fun continued Friday Sept 9th at “Love Potion Cabaret” at the York Theatre, hosted by Geoff Berner and featuring Nefertiti in the Kitchen (France), Jet Black Pearl (France), Patrick Farrell and Ben Holmes (Brooklyn) doing a multimedia performance of Edgar Allan Poe’s “The Conqueror Worm”, and the premiere of “Paleomagnetism” by Nathan Shubert featuring Tim Chan on sheng.
 (Afterparty was at the WISE Hall Lounge with Rio Samaya and Howard Schmenge Chapman from Calgary joined by Sue Baines.)
 Saturday night, September 10th, we got to “Move the Mess Around” upstairs at the WISE Hall (1882 Adanac), where Barbara Adler and Kathleen Nisbett hosted Gunther Kablutsiak (Nunavut) with Viper Central players & the V’ni Dansi Métis Dance Troupe, San Antonio’s Piñata Protest, Mayne Island’s Dirty Grace Trio, the Duo Finelli and latest album launch from Jack Garton’s Demon Squadron.
 We wrapped Sunday, September 11th with “Accordion Crimes” at Spartacus Books, featuring the Duo Finelli, a comedy Accordion Repair workshop by Melodona (Montreal), a sheng and accordion demonstration by Nathan Schubert and Tim Chan, the youth showcase, a performance by the Squeezebox Circle Orchestra, and a highlights-reel screening of Roberta Cantow’s “Accordions Rising”.

-We are currently booking, planning, strategizing and fundraising for the twelfth annual Accordion Noir Festival in September of 2019.
+We are currently booking, planning, strategizing and fundraising for the lucky thirteenth annual Accordion Noir Festival in autumn of 2020.
 If you have an interest in participating in our festival, as performer, volunteer or sponsor, please don’t hesitate to contact us!